dongminlee94/meta-learning-for-everyone/README.md

 (meta) $ python pearl_trainer.py
 ```

-In the case of Meta-RL, please run the Tensorboard command below to check the results of the meta-trains and meta-tests you executed.
+In the case of Meta-RL, please run the Tensorboard command below to check the results of the meta-training and meta-testing you executed.

 ```bash
 (meta) $ tensorboard --logdir=./results